peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 More importantly, this test verifies the relationship between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.

 Integration tests like this one give you more confidence (beyond unit tests alone) that your app will work as expected.
-So instead of writing a unit test for every atom in your app, zoom out a bit, and write some integration tests for the molecules.
+So instead of writing a unit test for every atom in your application, zoom out a bit, and write some integration tests for the molecules.

 Don't get me wrong, there are still scenarios where it makes sense to write unit tests (shared libraries, modules published to npm, etc.), but for testing the behaviour of your application, integration tests are more likely to catch problems.